Intent

 What do we want children to be able to do by the end of Year 6?

-The syllabus states that these are some of the key skills that pupils should acquire within RE teaching:
+The SACRE syllabus states that these are some of the key skills that pupils should acquire within RE teaching:

 - ask pertinent and challenging questions